 This structure does not assure successful governmental operations without careful attention to relationships within the organization.
 The Manager can neither be seen as simply the agent of the Board of Supervisors nor merely the director of administrative staff.
 The Manager's success depends increasingly on his or her effectiveness as a team builder with the Board, professional staff and citizens.

 As the top appointed official the District Manager is typically responsible for all of the day-to-day administrative operations of the District, in addition to other expectations.

 If you have any questions/comments, your first point of contact should be the District Manager.

-The District is governed by a five (5) member Board of Supervisor’s who are elected by landowner’s in the District.
+The District is governed by a five (5) member Board of Supervisor’s who are elected by residents in the District.
 Board Members are elected to four (4) year terms of office, with elections for different seats every two (2) years.
-Elections are held in November of odd numbered years.
+Elections are held at the same time as general elections are held, which is the first Tuesday in November of even numbered years.

 In addition to the governing board, the District includes professional team, consisting of a District Manager, District Attorney and District Engineer who handle the daily affairs of the District, recommend policies and programs, and implement the policy directives of the Board.

 - Q: Are there any regulations applicable to the Board of Supervisors?

 - Q: How are the District services financed?